Atta-un-Nabi/Smart-tech/README.md

   - Added mongoose-senetizer
   - Added halmet for noSQL injections
   - Login and sign up functionality
+       - using bcryptjs to store hash password
+       - using json web tokken to authenticate the user
   - Dinamic changes in Admin page
+  - Dynamic data display in services pannel
+  - Dynamic product page handling
+  - Forget password functionality
+     - Email intigration through sendgrid
+     - using rendom string genrator to genrate a tokken
   ## ***`Versions`*** : See SECURITY.md.
   ## ***`progress`*** : Under Working